Entry requirements into Bonaire explained.

 Citizens of most countries in the world do not need a visa for their entry to our island.

 Dutch citizens and US citizens.

-European Dutch citizens, Dutch citizens from Curaçao, St. Maarten and Aruba and US citizens may freely enter Bonaire for up to six months every twelve months.
+European Dutch citizens, Dutch citizens from Curaçao, St. Maarten and Aruba and US citizens may freely enter Bonaire, St. Eustatius and Saba for up to 180 days every 365 days.
 If these Dutch citizens or US citizens want to work or do an internship, a maximum stay of 90 days per 365 days without a Declaration of Admittance by Law applies.

-Foreigners can freely enter Bonaire for up to three months every six months.
+Foreigners can enter Bonaire for up to 90 days every 180 days.
 This means that no residence permit is required for that period.
 However, you must meet certain conditions, such as being able to show proof of return and a passport that is valid for your entire visit.
 The three-month period may be shortened by the officials at the border (KMar) depending on the purpose of your visit and your means of existence.

 In certain situations, foreigners do require visas.
-For general questions about the issuance of visas (for tourist purposes or short stays on Bonaire), you should contact the embassy or consulate of the Kingdom of the Netherlands in your country of citizenship or residence.
+Contact the embassy or consulate of the Kingdom of the Netherlands in your country of citizenship or residence for general questions about the issuance of visas (for tourist purposes or short stays).

 - A valid Passport